64dB0y/gui_calculator/README.md

 On anaconda prompt you can launch qt designer
 Just type with "designer"

-If your environment doesn't use anaconda you can download qt designer below link under ## Built with
+If your environment doesn't use anaconda you can download qt designer below link under "Built With"

 ## Built With

 * [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) - The GUI framework used (calculator_main.py)